 Workers’ compensation programs developed to respond to the concerns of a worker becoming sick or injured because of their job.
 Arkansas provides a workers’ comp. system administered by the Arkansas Workers’ Compensation Commission (AWCC).
 The federal government runs the Social Security Disability Insurance (SSD, SSDI, or DI) program.
 Social Security Disability is an insurance program for workers who cannot continue working due to injury or illness.
-Social Security attorney, Ken Kieklak, Attorney at Law can answer your questions regarding SSD and workers’ comp in Fayetteville, Arkansas and handle your claims from start to finish.
+Fayetteville AR disability lawyer, Ken Kieklak, Attorney at Law can answer your questions regarding SSD and workers’ comp in Fayetteville, Arkansas and handle your claims from start to finish.

 Am I Eligible for Both Workers’ Compensation and Social Security Disability?

 If you suffer from a work-related injury or illness, you may think that you have to choose between workers’ comp. and Social Security disability.
 Often times, people are not sure which program to apply to nor which one is better for their situation.

 Many workers who are eligible for Social Security disability benefits may also be eligible for workers’ compensation benefits at the same time.
 However, it is also important to understand that you cannot receive full benefits from both at the same time.

 If you apply for workers’ compensation and SSD together, you will still receive about the same amount.
 Instead of receiving workers’ comp, then getting disability payments on top of that, Social Security payments are reduced in relation to what you receive from workers’ comp.
 Basically, Social Security will not pay you twice, and lets the state workers’ comp. program pay you first.

 Social Security Disability Insurance (SSDI) is a program administered by the federal government.
 It pays you monthly income if you become disabled before retirement age and cannot work.
 This is sometimes called “workers disability,” as contrasted with “workers’ compensation.”